-This page contains links to recommended cameras for scanning film and prints as shown in the book Digitizing Your Photos.
+This page contains links to recommended cameras and lenses for scanning film and prints as shown in the book Digitizing Your Photos.
 The books describes a method to rapidly scan photographic prints and negatives using a digital camera.

 In the book